-Set up your first tunnel · Cloudflare for Teams documentation
+Set up your first tunnel

 6. Run the tunnel

-Run the tunnel to proxy incoming traffic from the Tunnel to any number of services running locally on your origin.
+Run the tunnel to proxy incoming traffic from the tunnel to any number of services running locally on your origin.

-$ cloudflared tunnel --config path/config.yaml run <UUID or NAME>
+$ cloudflared tunnel run <UUID or NAME>

-You can also run the tunnel without a configuration file.
-To do that, run it by adding the necessary flags after the
+If you want to run the tunnel with a configuration file that is not in the default directory

-run command and before the name or UUID.
-For example, running your tunnel with this command way will route all traffic to the given URL:

 7. Check the tunnel

 Your tunnel configuration is complete!
-Navigate to Access > Tunnels on the Teams Dashboard to see your tunnel listed as active.
-If you want to see a list of active tunnels directly from your CLI, you can run:
+If you want to get information on the tunnel you just created, you can run: